-Mental Health Coverage: A Critical Component of US Health Insurance
+Mental Health Coverage in US Health Insurance

 Mental health is no longer a hidden issue—it affects 1 in 5 adults in the U.S. every year, with over 51.5 million people in 2024 navigating mental health challenges (NAMI 2024).
 Despite this, less than half of those affected receive treatment, leaving millions without the care they need.
 As stress, anxiety, and depression continue to rise, particularly among small business owners, independent contractors, and sole proprietors, understanding how US health insurance supports mental health is more important than ever.